dragan-apostolski/photography-portfolio/content/gallery.md

     - src: '/photos/Projects/Kathmandu/DSC08494.jpg'
       title: 'Children of Kathmandu'
-      description: 'These children were so happy to pose for me.'
+      description: 'These children were so happy to pose for me'
       aspectRatio: 'vertical'
       location: 'Kathmandu, Nepal'
       projectSlug: 'kathmandu'